ucdavis/sitefarm_seed/docs/creating_subprofile.md

 ## Create Your Own Sub-Profile

-If you navigate to `/web/profiles` you will see two, the `sitefarm_seed` profile which only exists to extended by a sub-profile, and `sitefarm_subprofile` which only exists as an example of how to extend `sitefarm_seed`.
+If you navigate to `/web/profiles` you will see two, the `sitefarm_seed` profile which only exists to be extended by a sub-profile, and `sitefarm_subprofile` which only exists as an example of how to extend `sitefarm_seed`.

 Use the `sitefarm_subprofile` as an example of how to build your sub-profile.
 You may name your sub-profile anything you want using Drupal coding standards.